 Validating a website is the process of ensuring that the pages on the website conform to the norms or standards defined by various organizations.
-Validation is important, and will ensure that your web pages are interpreted in the same way (the way you want it) by various machines, such as search engines, as well as users and visitors to your webpage.
-[Validating a Website – WordPress Codex ]
+Validation is important and will ensure that your web pages are interpreted in the same way (the way you want it) by various machines, such as search engines, as well as users and visitors to your web page.

-After Completing your Website on WordPress, must ensure that your new website is free from errors.
+After installing WordPress on your domain you must ensure that your new website or existing one is free from errors.
 To do this several quality-control measures will need to be taken.
+WordPress also provides a lot of details on quality control and validation methods.
 With the help of the following tools, you can virtually guarantee that your website will run smoothly.

 To help you validate your WordPress site, here is a quick checklist:

 - Validate HTML/XHTML

 - Validate Feeds

 - Check across different browsers (include handheld computers, Mac, PC, and cell phones, too)

 - Have friends, relatives, co-workers check your site

 - When ready, you can post your site on the WordPress Forum’s for review